CoolDude2349/Offline-SingleFile-Games/README.md

 # A collection of offline, single-file educational contents.

-No CDNs, every asset is inlined in the html file.
+No CDNs nor iframes, every asset is inlined in the html file.

 Does not require internet connection.